tommyyy1/DataSpark-Analysis/README.md

 Develop 10 SQL Queries
 Formulate and execute 10 SQL queries to extract key insights from the data.
 These queries should address important business questions and support the analysis steps below.

-Below analysis was done by using Power Bi:
+Below analysis should use Power BI:
 Customer Analysis
 Demographic Distribution: Analyze the distribution of customers based on gender, age (calculated from birthday), location (city, state, country, continent).
 Purchase Patterns: Identify purchasing patterns such as average order value, frequency of purchases, and preferred products.